arkime/arkime/CONTRIBUTING.md

 9. Delete the old CyberChef zip file
 10. Delete the old CyberChef html file
 11. Rename `viewer/public/CyberChef_v*.html` file to `viewer/public/cyberchef.html`

 ---

+### Code of Conduct

+We encourage inclusive and professional interactions on our project.
+We welcome everyone to open an issue, improve the documentation, report bug or submit a pull request.
+By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
+If you feel there is a conduct issue related to this project, please raise it per the Code of Conduct process and we will address it.

+---